Skip to content

 In the metalworking world, polishing plays a major role.
 Polishing makes a product aesthetically pleasing.
 One of the most important elements in the polishing process is polishing compounds.

 Polishing compounds are abrasive compounds made of polishing powder, waxes, and lipids baked into a cake or bar.
 They are used to smooth metals and gradually create a clean and professional finish in various industries.
-Polishing or buffing compound is available for various materials and applications.
+Polishing or buffing compounds are available for multiple materials and applications.
 Here is a list of polishing compounds and their uses:

 There are three types of polishing compounds, which are further sub-categorized:

-• Tripolis: these are called “cutting compounds.”
+• Tripolis: these are called“cutting compounds.”
 They are used to cut and color most soft metals like copper, brass, aluminum, tin, etc. They eliminate dull scratches and emery marks and leave a smooth surface with a dull finish.
-It can also use in woodworking.
+It is also applicable to woodworking.

 • Intermediates: These compounds help eliminate rough surfaces and give them a glossy finish.

-• Finishing Rouges is the burnishing compounds used to deliver high-quality lustre to finer material.
+• Finishing Rouges are the burnishing compounds used to deliver high-quality luster to finer material.

 Compounds can be utilized independently or in combination at different stages based on the desired finish.
 For instance, if your workpiece has a rough surface, it will go under Tripoli and then Finishing Rouge to eliminate dullness and give a high-quality finish.
 If your workpiece doesn’t require a high-quality finish, it will go under Tripoli, intermediate, or both.